 - Don’t study.
 Really.
 You need to put away the schoolwork in order to come back to it in January with enthusiasm and perspective.
 One thing you can do though is to think and talk in an informal way, in your own words, about what you’ve been learning.
 Talk with your parents and aunts and uncles about what you’re up to in history class and what you’re reading in English class.
 You’ll be surprised at the responses you get and the enjoyable conversations that ensue.
 Speak Spanish or French as much as you can, just for fun, with anyone who’ll join you.
 Think about what topics grabbed your attention so far this year, and why.
 Follow an interest for a while and see if it turns into a passion.

 - Read for pleasure.
 Most students tell me that they rarely read for fun because they don’t have time.
 Vacation is a perfect time to lose yourself in some great reading.
-Here is a list of books that I particularly think many of my students would enjoy.
-It’s not an academic reading list, and the choices are mostly not “literary;” it’s just an eclectic collection of books that I have personally enjoyed, many of them when I was a teenager.
+Here is a list of books that I think many of my students would enjoy.
+It’s not an academic reading list, and the choices are mostly not “literary;” it’s just an eclectic, completely subjective collection.
 I think anything on the list would make easy, fun, but also enriching reading for a student on vacation.
-If you want an extrinsic reason to read more, here’s one: reading makes you a better writer, and regardless of what you plan to study or do for a living, the ability to write well will be invaluable.
+If you want an extrinsic reason to read more, here’s one: reading makes you a better writer, and regardless of what you plan to study or to do for a living, the ability to write well will be invaluable.

 - Get outdoors.
-Grab some friends or family and go for a hike or just wander in the woods for an hour looking at stuff and poking things.
+Grab some friends or family members and go for a hike, or just wander in the woods for an hour looking at stuff and poking things.
 Being outside is healthy, it’s fun, and it makes you feel good.
-Enjoying the outdoors doesn’t have to be a massive expedition fraught with expensive “gear” obsessions, nor should it be a competition to find the most exotic destination so as to win some future conversational victory or score the perfect Instagram image.
-Throw on some sneakers, grab a sweatshirt, and have a day full of adventure that’s special because it’s yours.
+Enjoying the outdoors doesn’t have to be a massive logistical undertaking fraught with expensive “gear” obsessions.
+Nor should it be a competition score the perfect exotic-cool Instagram image.
+Throw on some sneakers and a sweatshirt, and have a day full of adventure that’s special because it’s yours.

 - Cultivate a healthy relationship with your devices.
 I’m not going to say “unplug” for a huge amount of time because that would be the height of hypocrisy.
 But we all need to try to be more intentional about when we’re on our devices and when we need to put them away.
 The holidays are a good time to practice good digital habits.
 When you’re having a conversation with someone, be fully present.
 Try not to use screens in the evening before bedtime—it will mess with your sleep pattern.
 Consider installing f.lux, which adjusts your display to adapt to the time of day, so your screen doesn’t emit light in the evening that makes you stay awake.
 In short, be deliberate and thoughtful about your digital habits, and make sure those habits aren’t diminishing other experiences.

-Whatever you do, have fun, relax, and let’s all come back to school in January rested and ready to thrive.
+Whatever you do, have fun, relax, and let’s all come back to school in January rested and ready to rock.